hpxmlwg/hpxml/guide/source/program_administrator/data_validation.rst

 Once validation rules have been set, it is equally important to ensure that the user experience is optimized to minimize frustration and clearly communicate validation errors.
-If a contractor is not receiving clear validation error messaging and can [SHOULDN'T THIS SAY "CANNOT"] resolve the issue during the upload process, this can lead to a large number of phone calls and a higher technical assistance requirement resulting in greater cost to the program.
+If a contractor is not receiving clear validation error messaging and cannot resolve the issue during the upload process, this can lead to a large number of phone calls and a higher technical assistance requirement resulting in greater cost to the program.
 If the process is not managed properly, it will be easy to burn out your users and create contractor dissatisfaction.
 This, of course, is not an observation